 Is there a right and irrefutable answer to this question?
 Actually, there is one!

-After more than eleven years working in language education and being myself an insatiable foreign language student, I’ve heard this question hundreds or maybe even thousands of times.
+After more than eleven years working in language education and being myself an insatiable foreign language student, I’ve heard this question (Should you learn a language with a native or non-native teacher?) hundreds or maybe even thousands of times.

 Believe it: it’s dead easy to find the answer to this question!
 How?

 Let me give you some help to find out to find out!

 Here you have 6) characteristics of teaching style for native and non-native teachers

 |Accurate phonetics with a variety of accents||Understandable phonetics with pronunciation training|